jedi4ever/bashpack/README.md

 - windows is currently not supported

 ## Todos/Ideas
+- build a bashpack from a GIT repo or NPM Tarball
+- bashpackignore syntax to be similar from gitignore & npmignore

 - report error if bashpack is run on the wrong architecture
 - integrate .bashpack-ignore in package.json